The Seven Mile Hole Trail

 The trail encounters varied terrain of the canyon rim, old growth woodland, meadows and grassy hills, and has only minimal elevation change.
 The lake and the grassland are good locations to spot wildlife especially bison, and the whole area is very lightly traveled, despite being close to the busy South Rim Drive.

-Point Sublime Trail
+Start of the Point Sublime Trail

 The hike starts at the recently enlarged parking area for Artist Point, at the east end of the paved road along the south rim.
 Most visitors just walk the short path to the overlook, but the Point Sublime Trail branches off eastwards through a patch of trees, past a notice warning casual hikers of the dangers ahead, which include sheer, unfenced drop-offs, as some sections of the path run right along the canyon rim a few feet from the edge of 1,000 foot cliffs.
 The well used trail bends inwards at one point to cross a gully but otherwise stays beside the rim, and is fairly level, with just a few short climbs and descents, all the while bordered to the south by thick, dark woodland, undamaged by any wildfires.
 The surface is a little slippery in places owing to dust and loose stones.
 Many small promontories provide good vantage points of the beautiful Yellowstone River canyon - views are centered on Inspiration Point on the north rim, below which the jagged rock walls are completely lacking in any vegetation and colored by volcanic activity in various tints of red, orange, brown and pink.

 A junction after half a mile marks the start of the route to Ribbon Lake, while the main trail reaches Point Sublime after another 0.7 miles, ending at a small viewpoint enclosed by a low, wooden fence.
 The views are impressive though not quite as good as might be imagined - several more miles of the downstream canyon can be seen for the first time but this is mostly wooded, so is less spectacular than the colorful upper section (which is not visible from this location).
 Also, some parts of the scene are obscured by trees, and most is in shadow in the morning - the light is best during mid to late afternoon.

 The next location is Ribbon Lake, 2 miles away by trail - back to the junction then through dense woodland whilst climbing gradually - or 0.5 miles cross-country, by walking southeast from Point Sublime, through a thicket of small pines, up the side of a ridge, across the more open ground on top, then over a flattish area with many fallen trees, and down to the trail.
 Turning left (east), this soon descends a little more, still through deep forest to the edge of a big open expanse; ahead is a small, lily pad-covered pond connected to Ribbon Lake, all surrounded by marshy grassland.
 The main part of the lake is a short distance further east, and a spur trail heads that way, passing backcountry campsite 4R1, set in the trees close to the edge of the meadow.

-The path ends just beyond, next to the lake's exit stream (Surface Creek), a small drainage that flows over the canyon rim to the north, forming Silver Cord Cascade.
+The path ends just beyond Ribbon Lake, next to the exit stream (Surface Creek), a small drainage that flows over the canyon rim to the north, forming Silver Cord Cascade.
 The falls themselves are not easily visible from the rim, but can just be seen by walking a few hundred feet east, out onto a promontory.
 The brink of the cascade may be viewed by carefully climbing down the stream to the edge of the forest, where the waters disappear over a chute of slippery, mossy rocks.